 - Empty the dirt every night, but leave the remaining litter in place as it will smell familiar and encourage your kitty to come back

 - Watch your cat closely and if they start to toilet, physically move them into the tray until they get the hang of going there themselves

-- Praise and reward your kitten when they have used the tray correctly
+- Praise and reward good behaviour when your kitten use their litter tray correctly

 - Move the tray closer and closer to the door when your kitty starts going outside